-That aside, let’s see how we can help you to come up with a watertight contract that secures both your interest and that of your client.
-You can always grab a template and modify it based on the project you’re expected to undertake.
-Even if you choose that path, ensure you employ the following tips.
+Anyway, that aside, let’s see how we can help you to come up with a watertight front end developer contract that secures both your interest and that of your client.
+Of course, you can always grab a template and modify it based on the project you’re expected to undertake.
+The templates have almost all the nitty-gritty a detailed front end developer contract should have.
+But even if you choose that path, ensure you employ the following tips.

 Such details help to provide guidelines on personal obligations of every party to the contract.
 Ensure you align every milestone against the project timeline and payment schedule.
 This would make it easier for both of you to evaluate the project progress at every stage.

 Freelancing is quite a risky undertaking if you’re not keen on making things clear at the very onset.
 In fact, if you fail to put together a well detailed, concise and definitive front end developer contract, you’re likely to perform some tasks that, ideally, the client should take care of.

 Having this in mind, ensure that your front end developer contract captures as much critical detail as possible about every party’s role.

 Well, both of you know what’s required for each party, but how can you affirm this without an active front end developer contract that clearly outlines the role of the parties involved?
 Your client needs to know what your services entail just as you’d like them to make a commitment to paying you.

 Again, as a freelancer, don’t shy away from letting the client know what’s not included in your services.
 In this way, they won’t assign tasks that aren’t part of what you offer.
 However, in case you offer some extra services at a cost, make sure that’s clearly stated in your front end developer contract.

 What are you going to do with the final product?
 Of course, you’ll deliver it to the client.
 The question the contract should answer, therefore, is the mode of delivery.
 But before that, the final product has to be approved by the client.
 So, what’s the approval procedure?
 For a seamless conclusion of the project, add an acceptable approval method.